youngkin/mockvideo/README.md

 1. Use of [Travis CI](https://travis-ci.org)
 2. Creating Docker images
 3. Helm deployments to a Kubernetes cluster
-4. Implementation of a Account microservice.
+4. Implementation of an Account microservice.
 Currently the implemention supports the ability to get all users associated with any account from a MySQL database.
 The primary purpose of this initial capability is to demonstrate:

     1. Application (Go) [package design](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html)  as promoted by Bill Kennedy at [Arden Labs](https://www.ardanlabs.com).
     2. Application configuration